danielopq/testimonials/README.md

 ## My process

-I created the website entirely for the desktop version.
-Once all of the elements were in place and met the design requirements, I adapted it to the mobile version using just a CSS media query.
+I created the website specifically for the desktop version.
+Once all the elements were in place and met the design requirements, I adapted it for mobile using only a CSS media query.

 ### Built with